Andrew Heaney: Professional career

-Miami Marlins
+Miami Marlins (2012–2014)

+Minor leagues

 The Miami Marlins drafted Heaney in the first round of the 2012 Major League Baseball draft.
-Heaney was the ninth overall selection and received an estimated $2.6 million signing bonus.
+Heaney was the ninth selection and received an estimated $2.6 million signing bonus.

-Heaney began the 2013 season with the Jupiter Hammerheads of the Class A-Advanced Florida State League, and was promoted to the Jacksonville Suns of the Class AA Southern League in August.
-Between Jupiter and Jacksonville, he amassed a 34 inning scoreless streak.
-Heaney began the 2014 season with Jacksonville, and was promoted to the New Orleans Zephyrs of the Class AAA Pacific Coast League in May.
-In his Class AAA debut, he faced the Oklahoma City Redhawks and went five innings, allowing one run on seven hits while adding seven strikeouts and no walks.
+Heaney began the 2013 season with the Jupiter Hammerheads of the High-A Florida State League, and was promoted to the Jacksonville Suns of the Double-A Southern League in August.
+Between Jupiter and Jacksonville, he amassed a 34-inning scoreless streak.
+Heaney began the 2014 season with Jacksonville, and was promoted to the New Orleans Zephyrs of the Triple-A Pacific Coast League in May.
+In his Triple-A debut, he faced the Oklahoma City Redhawks and went five innings, allowing one run on seven hits while adding seven strikeouts and no walks.
 He took a no decision.

+Major leagues

-Heaney made his Major League debut on June 19, 2014, against the New York Mets.
-In his debut, Heaney went six innings and allowed one run while striking out three batters.
+Heaney made his major-league debut on June 19, 2014, against the New York Mets, going six innings and allowing one run while striking out three.
 He took the loss in a 1–0 game.
+In seven games (five starts) for Miami during his rookie campaign, Heaney posted an 0-3 record and 5.83 ERA with 20 strikeouts across 29 1/3 innings pitched.

-Los Angeles Angels
+Los Angeles Angels (2015–2021)

-On December 10, 2014, the Marlins traded Heaney to the Los Angeles Dodgers, along with Chris Hatcher, Austin Barnes, and Enrique Hernández, in exchange for Dan Haren, Dee Gordon, and Miguel Rojas.
-Five hours later, he was traded to the Los Angeles Angels, in exchange for Howie Kendrick.
+On December 10, 2014, the Marlins traded Heaney to the Los Angeles Dodgers, along with Chris Hatcher, Austin Barnes, and Enrique Hernández, for Dan Haren, Dee Gordon, and Miguel Rojas.
+Five hours later, he was traded to the Los Angeles Angels for Howie Kendrick.
 Heaney thanked the Dodgers for their short time together, tweeting, "Well, @Dodgers we had a good run!
 Great to be a part of such a storied franchise. #thanksforthememories".

 After some injuries to the starting rotation, Heaney was called up and made 18 starts for the Angels.
-He went 6–4 in 105 innings while displaying an excellent strikeout to walk ratio of 2.79 for Anaheim.
+He went 6-4 with a 3.49 ERA and 78 strikeouts in 105 innings while displaying an excellent strikeout to walk ratio of 2.79 for Anaheim.